kryzin/kryzin-com/README.md

 **Adding next:**

-- Move language handling to layout
+- Responsivness
-- Bootstrap in layout
+  - icons in settings are not centered on mobile
-- Correct responsiveness:
-  - Header nav turns into one dropdown
-  - Header gets shorter (only title + settings stay)
 - sample blog post on home page (check this out!)
 - fix flash of unstyled content